Russians in America: Unexpected Facts About How Russian Immigrants Affected the United States

 On the subject: Russians who changed America

-Later examples are the programmer and creator of the Whats App, Jan Kum and many others.
+More recent examples include Whats App programmer and creator Yang Kum and many others.

 Russia continues to influence the United States through people who have immigrated.

-But the most interesting race is related to the space sphere, when the USSR was ahead of the USA with space exploration after the launch of the satellite, the first person - Yulia Gagarina.
+But the most interesting race is connected with the space sphere, when the USSR overtook the United States with space exploration after the launch of the satellite, the first man - Yulia Gagarin.

 In the United States, they thought about changing the teaching system, focusing on mathematics, physics, and the natural sciences.